 Ground rent is paid by the owner of a building to the owner of the land on which the building sits, according to the lease terms.
 As well as purchasing properties, our specialist team are experts when it comes to buying out ground rent.
 On your behalf, we will ensure a fast and efficient sale on any of the following:

 - Sites in financial difficulty or with previous issues such as defective leases or missing information

 - Company purchases

 Why invest in ground rents?

-Ground rents are an excellent long term investment, we are prepared to retain low returns in early years in the hope of growth in the future.
-We are aware of the pitfalls of owning ground rents which often cause people to sell, as specialist in this field we are able to deal with the many issues that arise.
+A ground rent lease is an excellent long term investment and we are prepared to retain low returns in early years in the hope of growth in the future.
+We are aware of the pitfalls of a ground rent investment which often cause people to sell, such as the ground rent scandal with ground rent doubling every 10 years.
+However, as specialists in this field we are able to deal with the many issues that might arise.